 - Heatstroke: High body temperature (often it's 104 F-105 F or higher), nausea and vomiting; seizures; disorientation or delirium; hot, dry skin; unconsciousness; coma; shortness of breath; decreased urination; or blood in urine or stool.

 Note that there are other illnesses that can occur when exposed to the heat, such as prickly heat (heat rash) or heat edema (swelling of the arms and legs), but those are not associated with dehydration.

 Treating Heat Illness With Dehydration in Kids

 There is a lot you can do for a child experiencing symptoms of a heat illness related to dehydration.
 First, call for help.
-Next, take the child to a cool, shady place and encourage her to drink plenty of liquids.
-If she is experiencing a milder heat illness, rest and rehydration with water or a sports drink may be all that's needed.
+Next, take the child to a cool, shady place and encourage them to drink plenty of liquids.
+If they are experiencing a milder heat illness, rest and rehydration with water or a sports drink may be all that's needed.
 More severe heat illnesses require immediate medical attention.

+Heat cramps.
 Heat cramps are one of the mildest forms of heat illness.
-When a young athlete experiences heat cramps, pull her off the field into a cool area and gently stretch the affected muscle.
+When a young athlete experiences heat cramps, pull them off the field into a cool area and gently stretch the affected muscle.